 The concept is simple.
-Planting in layers allows bulbs that flower at different times to share the same pot meaning that as one finishes blooming another is ready to take its place.
+Planting bulbs in layers allows bulbs that flower at different times to share the same pot, as one finishes blooming another is ready to take its place.

-What we used in our bulb lasagne.
+What we used to build our bulb lasagne.

 How to plant a bulb lasagne.

-Each layer needs to contain 2 inches of compost and having extra underneath the bottom layer will only benefit your spring bulbs.
+Each layer needs to contain 2 inches of compost, and having extra underneath the bottom layer will benefit your spring bulbs.

 As mentioned above, we planted our bulbs closer to each other than commonly recommended.
-It is still important however to ensure your bulbs don’t touch each other or the side of the pot.
-Otherwise there is a risk of fungus developing.
+It is essential, however, to ensure your bulbs don’t touch each other or the side of the pot.
+Otherwise, there is a risk of fungus developing.